As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 6. When my green paint was dried, I added some simple white flowers along my curving lines.
-Then I used a Q-tip to add a dot of blue paint to the center of each of my flowers.
+Then I used a cotton swab to add a dot of blue paint to the center of each of my flowers.
 When finished, I put my pallet aside to dry completely.

 Adding Flowers to Your Wreath

 7. Take your artificial flowers and separate the clusters of blooms on each piece.
 Cut the stems so they are only two inches long or whatever length is possible.
 Put each type of flower in a separate pile.
 Keep any leaves that were on the stems of your flowers in a separate pile.

 8. Before attaching any flowers around your wreath, add your twine or ribbon hanging cord so it will be in place before you add your flowers.